I have been distracted with life but i’m back with an excellent interview I took with a fantastic writer, Walter Shuler.

 As far as “influences” go, they’ve changed a lot over time.
 My goal has always been (and will always be) to tell a good story.
 I really couldn’t care less about “literary” acclaim or any of that nonsense.
 I’m a storyteller – I want to craft a good tale.

 History is an enormous influence on me, particularly ancient Celtic history (Gallic and Irish mostly), though I’m an enthusiastic armchair historian for periods from medieval times and back.
 A lot of my stuff has influences drawn directly from history.
 The God Wars trilogy and my short story At the Edge of the World are the most obvious.
-There are a few more coming down the pipe as well.3.
-You have written novels and short story collections. do you prefer one style over the other?
+There are a few more coming down the pipe as well.

 Hmm… that’s a harder question to answer than I anticipated.
 I enjoy doing both short stories and longer works.
 They’re really very different, and have completely unique challenges.
 One of the things that excites me most about the burgeoning eBook market, though, is the possibility of doing short stories and novellas and having a decent sized audience for them.
-I really think they’re ideal for ereaders due to their fast pace and the shorter time needed to finish reading them as opposed to a full novel (particularly in the fantasy genre).4.
-You are currently writing the second novel of the God Wars series.
-Can you tell us a little about the novel and the series generally?
+I really think they’re ideal for ereaders due to their fast pace and the shorter time needed to finish reading them as opposed to a full novel (particularly in the fantasy genre).

 Well, the series is set in ancient Ireland, shortly after the Milesian invasion and the withdrawal of the Tuatha de Danann.
 It centers on Conn, a man whose family has been gruesomely murdered and seeks revenge.
 In book I (Gods of Sand and Stone), he learns that he’s really just a puppet and Cernunnos, the God of Death is really the one pulling his strings.